-Ditch the Jargon, Showcase the Value Streams
+Ditch the Jargon, Highlight the Value Streams

 Personalize Guidance with a 'Benefits Readiness' Lens

 For your returning population, create a confidential snapshot: "Based on your usage last year, the WellthCare-enabled plan would have saved you $X in out-of-pocket costs and generated $Y in direct rewards."
-For all employees, use demographic data to generate a Personalized Care Preview for the coming year, outlining the specific, actionable steps that unlock their maximum value.
+For all employees, use demographic data to generate a Personalized Care Preview for the coming year, outlining the specific, actionable steps that unlock their full value.
 This shifts your HR team's role from process manager to trusted benefits architect.

 Execute a Phased 'Trojan Horse' Communication Plan